DeoTalix/scrapers/avito/README.md

 ## errors txt

-A place for errors that reaches max tries.
+A place for errors that reach max tries.

 ## chrome_windows exe